MicrosoftDocs/win32/desktop-src/properties/props-system-proplist-contentviewmodeforbrowse.md

 ---
-Description: 'The list of properties to show in the content view mode of an item in the context of browsing.' ms.assetid: '30c15a29-b2cb-4273-8c07-8ef3baa7fee5'
+Description: The list of properties to show in the content view mode of an item in the context of browsing. ms.assetid: 30c15a29-b2cb-4273-8c07-8ef3baa7fee5
-title: 'System.PropList.ContentViewModeForBrowse'
+title: System.PropList.ContentViewModeForBrowse
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.PropList.ContentViewModeForBrowse